emonty/pyos/docs/cloud_files.md

 ## [Storing Objects in Cloud Files](id:uploadfiles)
 There are two primary options for getting your objects into Cloud Files: passing the content directly, or passing in a file-like object reference.
-In the latter case, pyrax reads the content to be stored from the object.
+In the latter case, pyos reads the content to be stored from the object.
 The two methods for this are `store_object()` and `upload_file()`, respectively.

 You also have two options for specifying the container in which the object should be stored.
 If you already have the `Container` object, you can call either of those methods directly on the `Container`, and the object is stored in the corresponding container.
-You can also pass the name of the container to pyrax.cloudfiles, and the container with that name is chosen to store the object.
+You can also pass the name of the container to pyos.cloudfiles, and the container with that name is chosen to store the object.
 If there is no container by that name, a `NoSuchContainer` exception is raised.

 Both methods take several optional parameters: